FLNR-JINR/er/README.md

 * User-defined interactions: reactions and decays.
 * It is possible to take into account energy losses of projectiles in the beam analysis system and the target.
-* Simulation and analysis of dirty and defocusing beam.
+* Simulation and analysis of cocktail and defocusing beam.
 * Accounting for energy losses in the dead layers of the detector during reconstruction of ejectiles energies by experimental data.